Shipping with this method takes 3-5 days

 - Worldwide (excludes some countries***)

-How long does Metrogel take to work?
+How long does Metrogel take to work for rosacea?